samchungy/zod-openapi/README.md

 ##### Manually Registering Schema

 Another way to register schema instead of adding a `ref` is to add it to the components directly.
 This will still work in the same way as `ref`.
 So whenever we run into that Zod type we will replace it with a reference.
+Note: there is a small caveat to using just this approach.
+Schema must be registered in the correct order or the reference may not be created.

 eg.